×

 When we asked expats and global nomads about the quality of medical care in Vietnam, they replied:

 "Medical services in Vietnam are generally of a high standard, with a wide range of modern facilities and equipment available.
 The country has a well-developed network of hospitals and clinics, staffed by experienced and qualified medical professionals.
 Many of the larger cities have international hospitals that offer a range of treatments and services, including specialist care.
 In addition, there are a number of private clinics and medical centers that provide quality care at an affordable price.
-Vietnam also has a number of traditional medicine practitioners, such as herbalists and acupuncturists, who offer alternative treatments," wrote one expat living in Vietnam.
+Vietnam also has a number of traditional medicine practitioners, such as herbalists and acupuncturists, who offer alternative treatments," commented one expat living in Vietnam.

 About the Author